iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

    <td>
 <ul>

 <li>Ideas can be posted on the forum any time and should be discussed as long as needed.
+Minimum timeframe for Phase 1 is 2 weeks.
 </li>
 </ul>
    </td>